brittking/postsharp.github.io/_posts/2021-11-11-announcing_caravela_preview-3.md

 ![Debugging](/assets/images/blog/2021-11-caravela-preview/debugging.png#unzoom200)

 ### Testing aspects

-You can test your aspects with exactly the same testing framework we are using internally.
-A test case generally includes a source file and an expected transformed file.
-The test succeeded if your aspect transformed the source file into the expected transformed file.
+You can test your aspects with exactly the same testing framework we use internally.
+A test case generally includes a source file and an expected transformation file.
+The test succeeds if your aspect transformed the source file into the expected transformation file.

 ![Debugging](/assets/images/blog/2021-11-caravela-preview/testing.png#unzoom200)

 ## What does not work yet

-Although the list of features that work is already long and you might want to give it a try, it is not yet a good time to use Caravela in your production projects:
+Although the list of features that work is already long, now is not the time to use Caravela in your production projects:

-* Licensing is not implemented.
+* Licensing is not yet implemented.
 You cannot buy it, but you can use it for free under the evaluation license.
 * It's not the final name!
 "Caravela" is a code name, and we still need to reveal the final name and rename all packages and namespaces.
-* Logging and telemetry is not implemented, so we cannot assist users in troubleshooting, and cannot pro-actively solve bugs.
+* Logging and telemetry is not yet implemented, so we cannot assist users in troubleshooting, and cannot pro-actively debug.
-* It's insufficiently tested with large projects and solutions.
-Actually, it is almost only tested with unit tests and sample projects.
+* It's largely untested with large projects and solutions -- mostly just unit tests and sample projects.
-* Aspect initialization is not implemented.
+* Aspect initialization is not yet implemented.
-* You cannot add aspects to operators and constructors.
+* You cannot yet add aspects to operators and constructors.
 * There are some gaps in the design-time experience.
-* We want to add more features into code validation and design-time code generation
+* We still want to add more features into code validation and design-time code generation.

 ## Summary

-It's the last preview of "Caravela" under the project codename and there is almost a stack overflow of features!
+This is the last preview of "Caravela" under the project codename and there is almost a stack overflow of features!
 In a couple of weeks, we will reveal the final product name and a few licensing options.
-All I can already do is that _a lot_ of these features will be available for free for everybody -- from individuals to corporate.
+All I can say for now is that _a lot_ of these features will be available for free for everybody -- from individuals to corporations.

 We'd love your feedback on [GitHub](https://github.com/postsharp/Caravela/discussions), [Gitter](https://gitter.im/postsharp/caravela?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) or as a comment on this page.

 Happy PostSharping!

 -gael